babil123/Git-GitHub-Zero-to-Hero/README.md

 ## 9. Reset vs Revert

-Excellent choice, Bubu 🔥 — `git reset` is one of those **must-master Git commands** that separates a beginner from a pro.

 ## 📘 **Definition**

 `git reset` is a command used to **move the current branch’s HEAD** (and optionally, the index and working directory) **to a specified commit**.